HimoriK/book/src/ch04-03-slices.md

 ## The Slice Type

-*Slices* let you reference a contiguous sequence of elements in a collection rather than the whole collection.
-A slice is a kind of reference, so it does not have ownership.
+*Slices* reference a contiguous sequence of elements in a collection.
+A slice is a kind of reference, so does not have ownership.

-Here’s a small programming problem: write a function that takes a string of words separated by spaces and returns the first word it finds in that string.
+Write a function that takes a string of words split by spaces and returns the first word it finds in the string.
-If the function doesn’t find a space in the string, the whole string must be one word, so the entire string should be returned.
+If the function doesn’t find a space in the string, the whole string must be one word, which will be returned.

-Let’s work through how we’d write the signature of this function without using slices, to understand the problem that slices will solve:
+Let’s try it without slices, to understand the problem that using slices will solve:

 ```rust,ignore
 fn first_word(s: &String) -> ?